 In my situation, Philippine law allows me to be a permanent resident of the Philippines because I’m married to a Filipina (a female Filipino).
-I am retired from the US military and I live in Olongapo City, next to the former US naval base which is now the Subic Bay Freeport Zone (colloquially called SBMA).
-My older son, who is living in the US with his own family now, is not a dual citizen because he hasn’t completed the steps in the third case above for dual citizenship (he’s my adopted stepson whose real father was Filipino).
+I am retired from the United States military and I live in Olongapo City, next to the former United States naval base which is now the Subic Bay Freeport Zone (colloquially called SBMA).
+My older son, who is living in the United States with his own family now, is not a dual citizen because he hasn’t completed the steps in the third case above for dual citizenship (he’s my adopted stepson whose real father was Filipino).
 My wife and my younger son are both dual citizens.
-I could become a dual citizen as well, but the Philippine immigration conditions are stricter than those of the US and I don’t want to play that game.
+I could become a dual citizen as well, but the Philippine immigration conditions are stricter than those of the United States and I don’t want to play that game.

-There are other Americans, retired from the US military, living here as permanent residents just like me.
+There are other Americans, retired from the United States military, living here as permanent residents just like me.
 I don’t know any of them and that may be for the best.
 I’m too much of an introvert to seek casual relationships with people outside of my own relatives.

-There are also other Americans, retired from the US military, who aren’t living here as permanent residents.
+There are also other Americans, retired from the United States military, who aren’t living here as permanent residents.
 They play the visa game because they’re not married to Filipinas.
-They have US passports and come into the country for the initial periods which don’t require visas.
-I don’t remember offhand what that length of time is, but it used to be 21 days.
+They have United States passports and come into the country for the first periods which don’t need visas.
+I don’t remember offhand what that length of time is, but it used to be either 21 or 30 days (military on leave without a passport had 21 days).
 Regardless, they can pay fees to the local bureau of immigration offices and extend the visas for the better part of a year.
 They are then required to leave the country for at least 24 hours before they can start the same process all over again.

-Some Americans living here are merely US social security retirees and my mother-in-law is one of them.
-You can’t live on US social security payments alone in the US and it’s difficult to live on them alone even in the Philippines, but at least it can be done.
+Some Americans living here are merely United States social security retirees and my mother-in-law is one of them.
+You can’t live on United States social security payments alone in the United States and it’s difficult to live on them alone even in the Philippines, but at least it can be done.